RevenueHunt/docs/docs/how-to-guides/sync-catalog.md

 ## Selectively Sync Product Collections with Shop Quiz

 For stores with extensive product catalogs, especially those exceeding 5,000 items, it might not be practical or desirable to include every single product in your Shop Quiz recommendations.
-Fortunately, Shop Quiz offers a targeted solution: the `collections first` feature.
+Fortunately, Shop Quiz offers a targeted solution: the `collections-first` feature.

 [:fontawesome-solid-arrow-right: learn more](https://docs.revenuehunt.com/how-to-guides/sync-selected-collections/)